 I found Linked double chain stitch in an old embroidery book called The Batsford encyclopaedia of embroidery stitches by Anne Butler.
-If you ever find this book in an secondhand store it is well worth picking it up if priced reasonably.
+If you ever find this book in a secondhand store it is well worth picking it up if priced reasonably.

 Linked Double Chain is an interesting variety of chain stitch.
 If you are a beginner you might like to make sure you are familiar with chain stitch and with twisted chain stitch since Linked double chain consists of two chain stitches worked side by side which are then linked with a twisted chain.
 This combination is worked to form a line.

-To work the stitch start with a single very open chain stitch.
-It is a bit sloppy looking as you can see.
+To work the stitch, start with a single very open chain stitch.
+It is a bit sloppy-looking as you can see.

-Next work a second chain next to the first.
-Make the stitch so that the two stitches are side by side.
+Next, work a second chain next to the first.
+Make the stitch so that the two stitches are side-by-side.

-At this stage the y look a little like buttonhole stitches.
+At this stage, they look a little like buttonhole stitches.